New home sales climbed more than expected in April - KESQ

 After climbing through much of February, mortgage rates reached as high as 6.73% in early March.
 But as uncertainty moved through the financial industry due to bank failures in mid-March, rates fell during the rest of the month, according to the weekly average rate from Freddie Mac, and have been under 6.5% since mid March.
 This drop in rates brought an increase in mortgage applications.

 In some good news for buyers, prices of new homes dropped from March, the report showed.
-The median price for a new home dropped to $420,800 in April, down from $449,800 the previous month.
+The median price for a new home dropped to $420,800 in April, down from a revised $455,800 the previous month.

+Sales were uneven nationally, with an increase in the South and Midwest and a decline in the Northeast and West.
+In April, sales grew 17.8% to a seasonally adjusted annual pace of 443,000 in the South and sales rose 11.8% to 76,000 in the Midwest.
+But sales were down 9.1% to a seasonally adjusted annual pace of 140,000 in the West and sales sank 58.6% to 24,000 in the Northeast.

+“New home sales growth can be attributed in part to a resilient job market, which has remained relatively stable despite other economic woes,” said Kelly Mangold of RCLCO Real Estate Consulting.
+“Low unemployment rates and work-driven relocations continue to fuel sales, along with traditional demographic drivers.”

 The-CNN-Wire